Skip to main content

 The Barrierefreiheitsgesetz.
 Austria’s Accessibility Act implements the European Accessibility Act (EAA), which requires digital products and services to meet accessibility standards.
 For platforms targeting consumers, businesses, or public sector clients in Austria, WCAG 2.1 AA compliance is increasingly a legal requirement — not a best practice.

 DACH expansion is often the plan from day one.
 Austrian founders rarely build exclusively for Austria.
 Germany and Switzerland are natural expansion markets — same language, adjacent regulatory frameworks, overlapping business culture.
 A platform built without DACH expansion architecture will require expensive rework at the point of expansion.
 The right architecture is built for Austria, Germany, and Switzerland simultaneously from the first design session.
+For the architectural decisions this entails, see our SaaS platform architecture guide.

 Gateway to Central and Eastern Europe.
 Vienna’s geographic position makes it a natural headquarters for companies targeting CEE markets: Poland, Czech Republic, Slovakia, Hungary, Romania, Croatia.
 Austrian founders with CEE ambitions need a development partner who can architect for multilingual, multi-currency, and multi-regulatory complexity from the start.

 FMA compliance for fintech.
 Austria’s Finanzmarktaufsicht (FMA) regulates financial services.
 Austrian fintech founders need development partners who understand KYC/AML integration, payment services regulation, and the audit trail infrastructure required for FMA-regulated entities.
+Our custom SaaS development service covers compliant SaaS architecture for regulated industries across the DACH region.

 Vienna’s Technology Ecosystem